WHAT IS VEHICLE GRADING?

 The aim of the NAMA grading scheme at its highest level is to deliver key benefits to all the parties involved in the transaction.
 It is designed to facilitate the buying and selling process of a used car in a condition that is better understood by both parties.
 With a better understanding of a vehicle condition it should be possible to more accurately anticipate a selling price that is consistent with the typically observed prices for similar cars in the same trading period, subject to similar market conditions.

-The scheme consists of 5 grades, termed wither A to E or 1 to 5.
+The scheme consists of 5 grades, termed 1 to 5.
 There is also an unclassified grade for vehicles that are badly accident damaged or require high levels of repair.
 Also auctions and vendors may choose to give certain cars an unclassified grade probably if they are very high mileage or old.

 Substantial accident damage

-Note: The use of ‘U’ grade limits the amount of damage that can be recorded against a grade 5 vehicle and keeps the band tighter.
+U Grade - The use of ‘U’ grade limits the amount of damage that can be recorded against a grade 5 vehicle and keeps this band tighter.